Maritime transport of goods - quarterly data

 - Ro-Ro Roll-on/roll-off

 - TEU Twenty-foot Equivalent Unit

-Annual data as presented in this publication are the “rolling” four quarter totals, ending in the latest quarter and the corresponding four quarters for earlier years.
+Annual data as presented in this publication are the “rolling” four quarter totals ending in the latest quarter and the corresponding four quarters for earlier years.
 As a result, the four quarters included do not necessarily come from the same calendar year.
-For example, the ‘Annual’ growth rate in Figure 2 shows the percentage change for the four quarters ending in the 2nd quarter of 2016 compared to the four quarters ending in the 2nd quarter of 2015.
+For example, the ‘annual’ growth rate in Figure 1 shows the percentage change for the four quarters ending in the 2nd quarter of 2016 compared to the four quarters ending in the 2nd quarter of 2015.

 The basic results (in million tonnes; in thousand TEUs) and the derived indicators (growth rates) shown in the tables are rounded.
 However they are all based on the non-rounded original data, as available in Eurostat's database.

 - The quarterly data for port activity in France have been partially estimated by Eurostat for the period 2009 Q1-2016 Q1.
-They are to be considered as provisional and are likely to be revised.
-In general, these estimates reduce the accuracy of the statistics at the detailed level.
+These data are to be considered as provisional and are likely to be revised.
+In general, such estimates reduce the accuracy of the statistics at detailed levels.